instructlab/instructlab/README.md

    CLI for interacting with InstructLab.

-   If this is your first time running `ilab`, it's best to start with `ilab init` to create the environment
+   If this is your first time running InstructLab, it's best to start with `ilab init` to create the environment.

    Options:
-   --config PATH  Path to a configuration file.  [default: config.yaml] --help         Show this message and exit.
+   --config PATH  Path to a configuration file.  [default: config.yaml] --version      Show the version and exit.
+   --help         Show this message and exit.

    Commands:
-   chat      Run a chat using the modified model check     Check that taxonomy is valid convert   Converts model to GGUF download  Download the model(s) to train generate  Generates synthetic data to enhance your example data init      Initializes environment for InstructLab list      Lists taxonomy files that have changed since a reference commit (default origin/main) serve     Start a local server test      Runs basic test to ensure model correctness train     Takes synthetic data generated locally with `ilab generate`...
+   chat      Run a chat using the modified model check     (Deprecated) Check that taxonomy is valid convert   Converts model to GGUF diff      Lists taxonomy files that have changed since <taxonomy-base>... download  Download the model(s) to train generate  Generates synthetic data to enhance your example data init      Initializes environment for InstructLab list      (Deprecated) Lists taxonomy files that have changed since <taxonomy-base>. serve     Start a local server test      Runs basic test to ensure model correctness train     Takes synthetic data generated locally with `ilab generate`...